valory-xyz/open-autonomy/docs/hot_reload.md

 DEPLOYMENT_KEYS=deployments/keys/hardhat_keys.json
 SERVICE_ID=valory/oracle_hardhat

 make push-images build-deploy run-deploy
 ```

-This will deploy a hardhat network to the cluster, along with the associated tendermint node.
+This will deploy a hardhat node to the cluster, along with the associated tendermint node.